Authorization

 1. Follow all the prerequisites.

-2. Create a CR (Custom Resource) for Authorization using the sample file provided here.
+2. Create a CR (Custom Resource) for Authorization from a sample manifest.
 This file can be modified to use custom parameters if needed.

 3. Users should configure the parameters in the CR.
 This table lists the primary configurable parameters of the Authorization Proxy Server and their default values: